-"I have many options for a career.
-My goal is to grow food crops organically and sustainably for local community members while educating them about the process of organic production," she said.
-"I have been looking into local CSA (Community Supported Agriculture) programs, school gardens and small organic farms.
-I am also looking into working in the genetics field and would like to end up working in a lab."
+“I have many options for a career.
+My goal is to grow food crops organically and sustainably for local community members while educating them about the process of organic production,” she said.
+“I have been looking into local CSA programs, school gardens and small organic farms.
+I am also looking into working in the genetics field and would like to end up working in a lab.”

 It’s a career path she never would have pursued had she not attended College of DuPage.
 And Woznicki advises other students to explore subjects that might interest them.